Broadband Internet Service Disclosures

 Customer Speed Test.
-We provide a customer speed test for our customers, available at www.hbci.com.
+We provide a customer speed test for our customers, available at speedtest.hbci.com.
 Should a customer experience a problem, we will dispatch a service technician within a 24-hour period.

 Suitability of the Service for Real-time Applications.
 Each of our Internet services are suitable for typical real-time applications including messaging, voice applications, video chat applications, gaming, and Internet video.
 If users or developers have questions about particular real-time applications, please contact us at email@example.com or (507) 474-4000.

 Prices.
-Monthly prices for our Internet access service are available at www.hbci.com/resources.
+Monthly prices for our Internet access service are available at hbci.com/residential/order/.

 Privacy Policies.
 From time to time, we may need to disclose anonymized network traffic information to third parties solely for purposes of providing and maintaining our Internet service product or if required by law.
 We reserve the right to do so.

-For further information on our privacy policies, see our Internet Acceptable Use Policy and Cable Subscriber Privacy located at www.hbci.com/about-us/policies.
+For further information on our privacy policies, please view Internet Acceptable Use Policy and Cable Subscriber Privacy.

 Illegal or Indecent Content.
 Use of any HBC service to make any illegal, indecent or obscene content available via transmission, storage, or display of such material is prohibited.
 Accounts maintaining such content are subject to suspension or termination without notice.